glitz-app/glitza-app-monorepo/README.md

-# Glitz App
+# HyperJobs App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-Glitz App is a modern web application built with [Next.js](https://nextjs.org/), [Prisma](https://www.prisma.io/), and other powerful technologies.
+HyperJobs App is a modern web application built with [Next.js](https://nextjs.org/), [Prisma](https://www.prisma.io/), and other powerful technologies.
 This README provides an overview of the project's structure, setup, and development workflow.

 ## Table of Contents